STABLE-TURBO/Metatron/README.md

 ## What it does

 When you run the CLI, it:
-1. Prompts you to select an AI provider (Grok, Ollama, or Groq).
+1. Prompts you to select an AI provider (Grok, Ollama, Groq, or Claude).
 2. Prompts for your overall task (e.g. "PDF invoice generator from JSON cart").
 3. Calls the selected AI provider's chat-completions API.
 4. Requires the model to respond *only* as: